The Visual examination is a nondestructive examination method used to evaluate surface of material and weld by observation.

 8. Equipment

 i.
-Visual aids and gages are sometimes used to make detection of discontinuities easier and to measure the size of welds or discontinuities in welds.
+Visual aids and gages are sometimes used to make detection of discontinuities easier and to measure the size of welds or discontinuities in welds.ii.
+Lighting of the welded joint must be sufficient for good visibility.
+Auxiliary lighting may be needed.

 iii.
 If the area to be inspected is not readily visible, the inspector may use mirrors, bore scopes, flashlights, or other aids.